 The left side was revamped to be less cluttered and a save point was added.
 In the final you're able to walk one tile wide on the straight narrow path while riding Magitek, perhaps this change was done so it visually looks you're walking over the road tiles and not to the side(s) of it.
 There were also two hanging lanterns while the final had the right one removed.

 The other two screenshots are depicted with the generic monster formation seen in most pre-release images; likely the formation spawn of choice for debug testing alongside Wyvern and Vulture x2; more of that later.

 - A town that resembles either Mobliz or Thamasa, but neither has a gated duplex house with an Inn in the final game.
 There's also a fence door graphic that was eventually scrapped.
 Early woman NPC sprite (she sure looks pissed).

 - Wyvern and Vulture x2 is not a possible formation.

 - Terra hanging out at the (scrapped) Narshean pub? camera angle is not centered to her sprite.

-In these pages, Terra, Locke and Mog and introduced with their bios.
+In these pages, Terra, Locke and Mog are introduced with their bios.
 Oddly enough Mog is given some importance in this material, suggesting he had more presence in the game's story or he tagged along with the party for longer.

 All three have a speech line on their in-game character introduction, before you're prompted to input a name.
-In final a dialogue is given from a narrator's view, describing the character's background.
+In the final a dialogue is given from a narrator's view, describing the character's background.
 Although these screenshots could easily be mockups.

 "If these magic powers that dwell inside me can be useful..."